-You may have heard that a case involving American Express is heading to the Supreme Court.
+You may have heard that a case involving American Express went to the Supreme Court.
 The case, Ohio v.
-American Express, will determine whether businesses are allowed to suggest customers use lower cost credit cards when paying for purchases.
-Let’s take a look at the arguments on both sides and what the results of the case could mean for your business.
+American Express, determined whether businesses are allowed to suggest customers use lower cost credit cards when paying for purchases.

 - Ohio v.
 American Express